cosmincatalin/helios-station/README.md

 * `--city=<CITY>` is the name of the city where the weather station is.
 * `--sorted` is a flag to indicate if the messages should have timestamps in chronological order.
 If not provided, messages will not be sent in chronological order.

+##### Dependencies

+While the application will run just fine without a Kafka topic, it will not actually do what it was intended to.
+By default, the application will expect to find a Kafka server at address `localhost:9092`.
+The server address is configurable by means of environment variable `KAFKA_ENDPOINT`.

+Don't worry if you don't have the Kafka server ready when you start the application.
+It will pick one up if you start it later, but old messages that were supposed to be sent will be lost.